lordzurp/TeenAstro_Redux/README.md

 This is achieved by **onboarding** some modular parts, such as stepper drivers or power supply, in a **almost fully SMD** board.
 But that comes with tradeoffs, the main one being the lack of ability to change parts if something goes wrong.

-It started in the Great Spring 2020 containment, and the first prototype resulted in an all-in-one functional board, with 2-axis drivers, in an 80x40mm board.
+It started in the Great Spring 2020 containment, and the first prototype resulted in an all-in-one functional product, with 2-axis drivers, in an 80x40mm board.
 But a few things were left out during development, like "fit into a box" ...

 The Great Fall 2020 containment yielded the second prototype, which was designed to fit into a Raspberry PI 3B enclosure, and becomes the **SuperMini PI Edition**